rdelacruz1/coupon-service-api/README.md

 1. Set `GRADLE_HOME` to cloned project location `.home` folder to avoid other system defaults.

-2. In order to run the server, type ./gradlew bootRun command from the project directory on the mac terminal.
-It may get stuck at 75%, ignore it, the api is running.
+2. In order to run the server, type `./gradlew bootRun` command from the project directory on the mac terminal.
+If the progress bar stops at 75%, ignore it.
+The api is running.

+3. In order to test run `./gradlew test`.

-3. The API will automatically execute a `startup-data.sql` file at startup that will initialize the database.
+4. The API will automatically execute a `startup-data.sql` file at startup that will initialize the database.

 Cassandra Data modeling: